 ASBOG® Examination Schedule

 - March 17, 2023

 The ASBOG® examination is administered at the McKimmon Center in Raleigh, NC, two times a year.
 Examinations begin with Part I at 8 a.m. until 12 noon.
 Part II is given beginning at 1 p.m until 5 p.m.
 You should allow 30 minutes prior to the examination to check in with the exam proctor.

 Please note that we must order examinations approximately six weeks prior to the examination date.
-The order deadline can be found on the Examination Order Form.
-This deadline is for individuals who have already been approved to sit for the exam.
+The order deadline and examination fees can be found on the Examination Order Form.
+The order deadline is for individuals who have already been approved to sit for the exam.

-If you have not yet been approved to take the exam, you should complete the Application for Individual License available on the Application page.
-Refer to the Application Guidelines on the Application page for instruction.
+If you have not yet been approved to take the exam, you should complete the Application for Individual License.
+Refer to the Guidelines for Exam Application for instruction.
+Both documents are available in the Download Center of this page.
 Please check the Board meeting schedule on the Meetings page to ensure that your application will be reviewed prior to the examination order deadline.
 Your application and supporting documentation must be received at least one week prior to the Board meeting.

 Feel free to contact the Board office with any questions about the application or examination processes.